 The Fund sometimes uses general operating funds as a warehouse line to purchase new loans in anticipation of bond sales.
 In addition to general operating funds, the Fund has a \$15,000,000 line of credit with the Federal Home Loan Bank (the FHLB) that is also available to use as a warehouse line for the purchase of single family, multifamily and secondary market loans.
 This line of credit is to be secured by investments of the Bond Insurance Account as advances are received and is a general obligation of the Fund.
-At June 30, 2013, no advances had been drawn on this line of credit, and accordingly, no balance is outstanding.
+At June 30, 2014, 2013 and 2012 no advances had been drawn on this line of credit, and accordingly, no balance is outstanding.

 When bonds are issued from the bond volume allocation, known as "new money" bonds, certain repayments and prepayments of mortgage loans made from these proceeds may be "recycled" into additional mortgage loans for ten years.
 The Fund uses recycling to supplement its bond issues by using prepayments for additional mortgage loans instead of issuing debt.
-If the market interest rates on mortgages are lower than the corresponding bond rates, the Fund may redirect prepayments into additional mortgage loans in lieu of redeeming bonds.
-Moving forward into fiscal year 2014 the Fund expects to continue to recycle mortgage loan repayments from its bond issues when it is economically prudent to do so.
+If the market interest rates on mortgages are lower than the corresponding bond rates, the Fund may redeem bonds in lieu of recycling.
+However, if mortgage rates are higher than the corresponding bond rates the Fund may redirect prepayments into additional mortgage loans in lieu of redeeming bonds.
+Moving forward into fiscal year 2015 the Fund expects to continue to recycle mortgage loan repayments from its bond issues when it is economically prudent to do so.

-During fiscal years 2011, 2012 and 2013, the Fund redeemed or refunded \$164,250,000, \$267,250,000 and \$121,360,000 in bonds, respectively.
-The increase in early redemptions for 2012 as compared to 2011 and 2013 is a factor of an increase in the amount of funds received from early prepayments of mortgages and redeeming bonds in lieu of recycling.
-In addition, 2012 and 2013 redemptions included the refunding of bonds in the amount of \$105,510,000 and \$25,000,000, respectively.
+During fiscal years 2012, 2013 and 2014, the Fund redeemed or refunded \$267,250,000, \$121,360,000 and \$63,055,000 in bonds, respectively.
+The decrease in early redemptions for 2013 as compared to 2012 and for 2014 as compared to 2013 is a factor of a decrease in the amount of funds received from early prepayments of mortgages and bonds redeemed in lieu of recycling.
+In addition, 2012, 2013 and 2014 redemptions included the refunding of bonds in the amount of \$105,510,000, \$25,000,000 and \$27,500,000, respectively.

-Debt expense was \$29,399,000, \$24,205,000 and \$18,709,000 in fiscal years 2011, 2012 and 2013, respectively.
-Debt expense decreased in 2012 as compared to 2011 and in 2013 as compared to 2012 due to lower bond balances as a result of redemptions exceeding new debt issuances and interest savings resulting from refundings of high rate bonds.
+Debt expense was \$24,205,000, \$18,709,000 and \$15,469,000 in fiscal years 2012, 2013 and 2014, respectively.
+Debt expense decreased in 2013 and 2014 as compared to 2012 due to lower bond balances as a result of redemptions exceeding new debt issuances and interest savings resulting from refundings of high rate bonds.